 The St. Pete Pier is a brand new experience for visitors.
 It is a new, gleaming structure that offers dining, art, shopping and even a splashpad for kids!
 There are over 500 on-site parking spaces and bike parking.
 More information about parking including directions and rates here.

 Look Out!
 This Could Happen...

-Always check for Red Tide with this link or other water quality conditions before your stay.
+Always check for Red Tide with this link or this link before your stay.
 If you are planning a visit to St. Pete Beach in 2023, beach replenishment will be underway at that time.
 It should not affect your visit.
 The project is expected to take several months to complete, but the beach is open.
-Approximately 1,000-foot sections of beach where re-nourishment construction is taking place will be closed off.
+Parts of the beach where re-nourishment construction is taking place may be closed off.
 The city says the beach not within the active work zone should remain open.

 What We Really Think About St. Pete Beach

 St. Pete Beach is one of our favorite vacation spots, but living there might not be the best option for everyone.
 Although the beach town is charming, many of the homes and buildings are older and may not be as sturdy as newer construction in the event of a hurricane.
 As a barrier island, it can be particularly vulnerable to flooding and evacuations during major storms.
 We know firsthand the stress of evacuating during hurricanes from our experiences living near Bradenton.
 So for now, we'll continue to enjoy St. Pete Beach as a vacation spot and stay in a hotel or with nearby friends.

 Disclaimer: Our blog website is for general information only and not to be used for any official information.
 Reference official news for your travel making decisions.
 Though we aim to provide you with up-to-date information, we make no representations or warranties of any kind (expressed or implied) about the completeness, accuracy, reliability, suitability or availability of any information, products, services or related graphics contained on the website for any purpose.
 Full Disclaimer here.

 St. Pete Beach Hotels